puchkova/contacts/README.md

 2. Use your IDE `Run` menu to run the server

-3. Go `frontend` folder using `cd` in your terminal and run the `npm install` command to install node modules
+3. Go to `frontend` folder using `cd` in your terminal and run the `npm install` command to install node modules

 4. Run the `nmp start` command to run the client application